szczyglis-dev/py-gpt/README.md

 - `OpenStreetMap` - adds geocoding, place search, routing, and map utilities based on OpenStreetMap services.

-- `Python interpreter` - lets models execute Python code locally or in a Docker sandbox, maintain IPython state, and work with files created during the conversation.
+- `Python interpreter` - lets models execute Python or IPython code on the host or through a selectable sandbox backend (currently Docker), with mutually exclusive standard-Python/IPython tool sets and project-aware file access.

 - `RAG (inline)` - adds RAG and LlamaIndex retrieval to standard conversations, allowing models to use indexed files, project indexes, and stored context as additional knowledge.